 Dogs also have a great homing instinct that depends on their ability to smell.
 Since dogs move their nostrils independently, they can determine the direction of an odor and use their sense of smell like a compass.

 Dogs also sense fear and anxiety via their noses.
-When we are stressed or scared, we secrete the fight-or-flight hormone, adrenaline, which dogs detect even though we can’t smell it.
-Also, when we are anxious, we have increased heart rate and blood flow which carries body chemicals to the skin surface where dogs can pick them up more easily.
-So, it’s no use trying to mask your true feelings from your canine companion.
+When we are stressed or scared, we secrete the fight-or-flight hormone, adrenaline, which dogs detect even though we can not smell it.
+When we are anxious, we also have increased heart rate and blood flow which carries body chemicals to the skin surface where dogs can pick them up more easily.
+So, there is no use trying to mask your true feelings from your canine companion.
 His sense of smell will not be fooled.

 Why do dogs “smell better” than humans?

 Unlike humans, dogs have an additional olfactory tool that increases their ability to smell.
 Jacobsen’s organ (or the vomeronasal organ) is a special part of the dog’s olfactory apparatus located inside the nasal cavity and opens into the roof of the mouth behind the upper incisors.
 This amazing organ serves as a secondary olfactory system designed specifically for chemical communication.
 The nerves from Jacobsen’s organ lead directly to the brain and are different from the other nerves in the nose in that they do not respond to ordinary smells.
 In fact, these nerve cells respond to a range of substances that often have no odor at all.
 In other words, they work to detect “undetectable” odors.